jminnnnn/RetinaFace/README.md

 # RetinaFace:
 These are codes of RetinaFace used for blurring images of Figure Skating and CrossFit motions as a part of the joint project with Elancer Inc.
+Note that the codes in this github are gathered from various other sources on Github. (https://github.com/deepinsight/insightface and etc.)
+Paper: RetinaFace: Single-stage Dense Face Localisation in the Wild (https://paperswithcode.com/paper/190500641) The code is modified to be used as face blurring tool.

 ## Project Description
 This project aims to blur face of action models in every video.
 The steps are as follows:
-Step 1: we split each video into frames(images)
+* Step 1: we split each video into frames(images)
-Step 2: use RetinaFace to find face coordinates
+* Step 2: use RetinaFace to find face coordinates
-Step 3: use OpenCV library to blur the facial area given from the second step Step 4: Compress the image frames as tar file
+* Step 3: use OpenCV library to blur the facial area given from the second step
+* Step 4: Compress the image frames as tar file

 ## Model